Jyothi959/Stepin_Embedded-C_Casestudy/README.md

 #Stepin_Embedded-C_Casestudy

-CASE STUDY OF CAR HEAT SEAT CONTROLLER
+CASE STUDY OF SEAT HEAT MONITORING
 * In the places where snow falls or temperature is less,that is around zero degree centigrade, people feel comfort if the car seats are warm while travelling.
 * In this project Microcontroller ATMega 328 is used to control seat temperature.
 * program is designed like Heater starts operation only if person is sitting on seat and heater switch is closed.